 You may be asked some behavioral interview questions.
 Be prepared with good examples of how you demonstrated the skills required in this position in your previous jobs.

 For example if the position requires good customer service skills, prepare an example of when you went the extra mile for a customer, jot down some notes to keep in your preparation portfolio.

 Review your resume and highlight any areas that the interviewer is likely to want to address such as gaps in employment and reasons for leaving.
 Think about your interview answers to these difficult questions and make some notes to use in your phone interview.

-Prepare a few questions to ask the interviewer
+5. Prepare telephone interview questions to ask the interviewer

 The interviewer is likely to ask "Do you have any questions for me?"

 Be prepared with a couple of insightful questions to ask the interviewer.
 This useful list of interview questions to ask can help you with this.
 The interviewer should be convinced of your interest in the company and position.

 Put all the relevant documents into a portfolio or folder that you can easily access at a minute's notice.
 Include copies of the job posting, any information you have on the company and position, a copy of your resume and references.

 Clip together the information for each position and keep them separate so that you don't get muddled up and refer to the wrong information during the phone interview!
 Mark each set of documents clearly with the name of the position and company they refer to.

 Know the format and interview process to expect in the telephone interview